martrik/prosper-agent/README.md

   - `done`: User verified all information, conversation complete
 - **Created At**: Timestamp of when the conversation started

+### Conversation Metrics Table

+Detailed performance metrics are stored in a separate `conversation_metrics` table with a foreign key to the conversation.
+This includes:

+- **Overall Latency**: Average, min, and max end-to-end latency
+- **STT Metrics** (Deepgram):
+  - Provider name
+  - Processing time (avg, min, max)
+  - Time to First Byte/TTFB (avg, min, max)
+- **LLM Metrics** (OpenAI):
+  - Provider name
+  - Processing time (avg, min, max)
+  - Time to First Byte/TTFB (avg, min, max)
+- **TTS Metrics** (Cartesia):
+  - Provider name
+  - Processing time (avg, min, max)
+  - Time to First Byte/TTFB (avg, min, max)

-Each piece of information is saved to the database as it's collected during the conversation flow, allowing you to track and analyze all agent interactions.
+Each piece of information is saved to the database as it's collected during the conversation flow, allowing you to track and analyze all agent interactions and performance metrics per provider.

 ## Prerequisites